We independently evaluate all recommended products and services. If you click on links we provide, we may receive compensation. Learn more.

 Most gas pits – provided your propane tank is full or you have it connected to your home natural gas line – are a matter of turning a knob and pushing an ignition switch.
 Many wood-burning pits list the time between lighting and having a full fire in their advertisements, most around the 15-minute mark.
 A third but important consideration: gas may be a safer choice in high-drought and fire-prone areas to help mitigate risks.

-We based our list on our smokeless fire pit tests, though not all of the smokeless fire pits on this list were part of the tests.
+We based this list of the best fire pits on our smokeless fire pit tests, though not all of the smokeless fire pits on this list were part of the tests.
 We also consulted an industry expert to get his thoughts on what makes a great fire pit, based on his experience with fire pits at hotels and resorts.
 We included his top recommendation on our list.

 Frequently Asked Questions